The Bankrate promise

 - Save for emergencies: Before you pay off student loans or invest, save at least one month’s worth of expenses.
 Over time, try to build up to six months’ worth of expenses.

 - Save for retirement: If your employer offers a 401(k) match, take advantage of it.
 Explore other opportunities outside of a 401(k) to start contributing to retirement accounts and saving for your retirement.

 - Pay off high-interest debt: Credit card balances, personal loans and other types of debt might have high interest rates.
 Paying these off first can give you a higher return than investments or student loan debt.

 - Tackle big life goals: If you’re looking to have kids or save for a house down payment, you might decide to make minimum payments on your debt and hold off on investing for now.
 This gives you space in your budget to save for those bigger financial milestones.

 A final personal priority to think about is whether becoming debt-free is a top goal for you.
 If so, you may want to hold off on investing and put all excess funds toward paying off your student loans early.

 Depending on when you borrowed the money and whether you have federal or private student loans, interest rates can range anywhere from 1 percent to 13 percent.
 Paying down your debt is like a guaranteed return on the money, so if your student loan interest rate is 5 percent, then you’re getting a 5 percent return.

 Compare this rate of return to your expected investing return.
-Stocks can generally offer a long-term rate of return of 6 to 7 percent a year.
+Stocks can generally offer a long-term rate of return of over 9 percent a year.
 If you’re investing for the short term, however, returns can be volatile.